-Berberine and magnesium are safe to take together and may complement each other.
+Berberine supplements and magnesium are safe to take together and may complement each other.

 - Berberine and magnesium are safe to combine with no known pharmacokinetic conflicts or absorption interference between them